January: The Horu Trophy

 In 2013, the event saw 76 teams compete on 19 different open-air rinks over 4 days.
 After 5 rounds of throwing stones, frantic brushing and the urgent shouting of instructions, the trophy was won by Select Crystal Zurich.

 In 2014, the trophy was lifted by Team Adrian Rieder, in 2015 Glarus Open Air lifted the cup, and the 2016 and 2017 tournaments were won by Visp Leiggener and Disentis.

-The 26th Horu Trophy, organised by Curling Club Zermatt, will be held betwen 18 and 21 January 2018.
+The 26th Horu Trophy, organised by Curling Club Zermatt, was held betwen 18 and 21 January 2018.

 £$€¥ Spectating is free.